DW01/traktor-docs/engine/render.md

 ### Shadows

 Shadows ground objects in the world and add depth.
-Traktor supports traditional **shadow maps**—rendering the scene from the light's perspective to determine what's in shadow—using cascaded shadow maps for directional lights (multiple resolution levels for near and far), cube shadow maps for point lights (six-sided maps covering all directions), and perspective shadow maps for spot lights.
+Traktor supports traditional **shadow maps** - rendering the scene from the light's perspective to determine what's in shadow.
+This includes cascaded shadow maps for directional lights (multiple resolution levels for near and far), cube shadow maps for point lights (six-sided maps covering all directions), and perspective shadow maps for spot lights.

 For even higher quality, you can enable **ray-traced shadows** that trace actual light rays to determine if a point is in shadow: